Billy the Kid packed more into his 21 years than most outlaws do into a lifetime.

-In July, Garrett caught wind that Billy might be staying with a friend in Fort Sumner, N.M.
+In July, Garrett caught wind that Billy might be staying with a friend in Fort Sumner, New Mexico.
 Garrett was able to get inside the house on July 14 and when Billy entered, Garrett shot him dead.

 The infamous Billy the Kid was no more.
 Before the sun came up, the Kid was underground with nothing but a wooden marker for his grave.

 When the governor’s office refused to give Garrett his $500 reward (for reasons that remain unclear), local citizens chipped in and raised $7,000 for him instead.
 A little over a year later, the New Mexico territorial legislature voted to give Garrett the $500 he was owed.

 As for Billy the Kid, he’s long since passed into American legend and even become a folk hero of sorts.
 In 1931, locals raised money to give him a proper headstone.
 And when it was stolen in 1981 and then quickly recovered in Florida, New Mexico’s governor had it flown back home.

 In 2010, many petitioned the New Mexico governor’s office to grant Billy the pardon they say Lew Wallace had promised him 130 years before, but it never came to pass.
 That same year, a man named Randy Guijarro bought an old photo for $2 at a shop in Fresno, Calif.

 Believing the photo to include Billy the Kid (which would make it just the second known photo of him), Guijarro eventually found an authentication firm that verified his claim with facial recognition analysis and valued it at $5 million.